 We answer some common questions to help your business stay on the bleeding edge of this growing concern.

 While cryptocurrencies offer users innovative benefits of financial ownership, access, and mobility that are unmatched by traditional banking, the sad truth is that benefits often come with tradeoffs.

 And for cryptocurrency, the trade-off is security.

 If a user loses tokens in their custody, particularly to security failures or financial crime, they are simply gone forever.
 There’s no one to appeal to; no crypto-FDIC to insure transactions.
 Users are simply out of luck.

 If they take custody, these users, your customers, are on their own when it comes to security.
-And as consumer interest in cryptocurrency increases, particularly against the backdrop of the COVID-19 pandemic and economic insecurity, so does cybercrime.
+And as consumer interest in cryptocurrency increases, particularly against the backdrop of economic insecurity stemming from the fallout of the COVID-19 pandemic, so does cybercrime.

 (If you’ve been following the BitAML blog for some time, you know we’ve dedicated a significant portion of our blog to the crypto scam beat.)

 More than a year ago, we started noticing that regulators were taking an increasing interest in consumer protection in the crypto market.
 We’ve since authored numerous blog posts on the topic to help cryptocurrency business owners get their institutions in shape.